radishland/radish/README.md

 The convention is that an element's folder and files are named after the element's tag name:

-- `app/elements/my-element/my-element.html` contains the declarative shadow root template for the `<my-element>` element.
+- `app/elements/my-element/my-element.html` contains the declarative shadow root template for `my-element`.
-- `app/elements/my-element/my-element.ts` contains the `MyElement` class defining the `<my-element>` custom element.
+- `app/elements/my-element/my-element.ts` contains the `MyElement` class defining the custom element `my-element`.

 Declarative shadowroot templates are inlined at build time